orbitalquark/textadept/docs/manual.md

 implementation of curses like [ncurses][](w).
 Most Linux systems either already have these dependencies installed, or they are readily available from a package manager.

-Windows 7 (64-bit) and macOS 10.13 (High Sierra) are the minimum required operating systems.
+Windows 10 (64-bit) and macOS 11 are the minimum required operating systems.
 Linux has no defined minimum.

 [Qt]: https://www.qt.io
 [GTK]: https://gtk.org